padmarajnidagundi/padmarajnidagundi/README.md

 ## Hi there 👋

 My name is Padmaraj.
-I am deeply interested in computer science, and I am interested in AI projects, software engineering, quantum computers, and software testing.
+I am deeply interested in computer science topics such as AI projects, software engineering, quantum computers, and software testing.

 - 🔭 I’m currently working on Javascript in my free time